ZacharieALES/porta-java/README.md

 # porta-java

 ## Introduction
 The software [porta](http://porta.zib.de/) is used to analyze polytopes and polyhedra.
 One of its drawback is that the variables in the formulation used to define the polytopes must be named x1, x2, x3, ...
-This is not really user-friendly when you consider a formulation which contains different variables names with potentially several indices.
+This is not user-friendly when you consider a formulation which contains different variables names with potentially several indices.
 It makes it difficult to:
 * write your formulation so that porta understands it;
 * understand the outputs returned by porta.